-This observation-based database adds considerably to the known distribution of more than 130 invasive species in the province, and appears on our maps as an additional data layer labeled as the Invasive Alien Plant Program (~163,400 records).
+This observation-based database adds considerably to the known distribution of more than 130 invasive species in the province, and appears on our maps as an additional data layer labeled as the Invasive Alien Plant Program (now known as the Invasive Plant Program) (~163,400 records).
 Information on the database can be found here, and instructions on how to obtain direct access to their database is provided here.
 Please send comments and corrections to Val Miller.

 V (RBCM) (Royal British Columbia Museum Herbarium

 The RBCM (V) vascular and nonvascular plant records used in E-Flora represent only about 50% of the collections